164 Phrases and words You Should Never Use in an Essay—and the Powerful Alternatives you Should

 That’s a lot to take in.

-You may be wondering why care?
+You may be wondering why you should care?

 Cutting the fat helps you present more ideas and a deeper analysis.